gsudre/lab_notes/baseline_prediction/004-voxelwise_residuals_anova.md

 done
 swarm -f $swarm_file -g 4 -t 2 --time 30:00:00 --partition norm --logdir trash_desc_${job_name} --job-name ${job_name} -m R,afni --gres=lscratch:2
 ```

+PHILIP SUGGESTED I SHOULD TRY NOT USING THE NVS AS THE REFERENCE GROUP.
+JUST FOR PLOTTING!
+USE ONE OF THE EXTREME GROUPS TO MAKE RISK RATIO BIGGER

+THEN, MAYBE DOING QUADRATIC AND CUBIC FITS WITH ALL 4 GROUPS.